streats/streats.github.io/case-studies/multiply-conversational-design.md

+---
-# Building a financial future, for free
+title: Building a financial future, for free
+---

 ## Project overview
 * Client: Multiply is a free app that provides personalised, holistic financial advice for everyday people.
 To generate their unique financial plan, users provide information about their financial and life circumstances by answering questions in a chatbot-style conversational UI.
 * Project: Conversational UI design to guide users through complex financial questions with friendly language